 The nominal Yield does not show the actual return earned by the bondholder.
-Calculation of the coupon rate takes into account the bond’s par value, and thus it completely ignores the discount or premium on bonds.
-At times, the issuance of bonds is on discount or premium.
+Calculation of the coupon rate considers the bond’s par value, and thus it completely ignores the discount or premium on bonds.
+At times, the issuance of bonds is on a discount or premium.
 In such a situation, the return on investment changes as well.
-If the bonds are in high demand, they command and trades at a premium and vice versa.
+If the bonds are in high demand, they command and trade at a premium and vice versa.

 If the issuance of bonds is on premium, the Annual Rate of Return (ARR) will be lower than the nominal yield.
 In contrast to this, if the issuance of bonds is on discount, the Annual Rate of Return (ARR) will be higher than the nominal rate.